jorgerosa/FLAQUIZTV-Flash-Quizz-Game/README(2).txt

 3) Edit "settings.txt" and Save. (restart game) <-- Recommended: Create a backup of this file first!

-Note: Don´t forget to add images, in XML and in "images" folder, if you want better results. ;) Images must have: 765px width X 254px height
+Note: DonÂ´t forget to add images, in XML and in "images" folder, if you want better results. ;) Images must have: 765px width X 254px height

 ************************************************************************